aardappel/lobster/lobster/docs/source/philosophy.md

     result in reasonable time.
-Importantly, past systems/engines have not realized this potential because they make C++ the dominant language that is responsible for all the glue code, thus reducing the utility of the scripting language and complicating the overal project.
+Importantly, past systems/engines have not realized this potential because they make C++ the dominant language that is responsible for all the glue code, thus reducing the utility of the scripting language and complicating the overall project.
 Lobster instead wants Lobster code to be the main program, and relegate C++ to implement small libraries of speed sensitive code.